ewingsa/ohyeah/REGRESSION.md

 at the top, with "Oh Yeah!" below.
 The photo for "Oh Yeah!" should be the app logo, and the photo for "Topic" should be the one selected above.
-- [ ] Add a reminder with Message "Future message", Topic "Topic", and set its date to be in the future.
+- [ ] Add a reminder with Message "Future message", Topic "Future Topic", and set its date to be in the future.
 Save.
-Add a reminder with Message "Future topic", Topic "Future Topic", and set its date to be in the future.
+Add a reminder with Message "Future message", Topic "Future Topic", and set its date to be in the future.
 Save.
 On the home screen, the order of conversations from top to bottom should be "Topic", with preview message "Message" (not "Future message"), then "Oh Yeah!", then a label that says "Future Topics:", then "Future Topic".
 - [ ] Long press the "Future Topic" topic.
 A prompt to delete should appear.
 Press "cancel".
 Nothing should happen.
 - [ ] Long press the "Future Topic" topic.
 A prompt to delete should